Gugulethu-Nyoni/anyGridJs/README.md

   },
 ];

-// create a new instance of anyGridJs
+// create a new instance of AnyGrid

 const dataGrid = new anyGrid(data, columns, 10);
 ```